jsummers/deark/readme.md

    Extract at most &lt;n> files.
 The normal default is 1000, or effectively unlimited if using -zip.
 -get &lt;n>
-   Extract only the file identifed by &lt;n>.
+   Extract only the file identified by &lt;n>.
 The first file is 0.
    Equivalent to "-firstfile &lt;n> -maxfiles 1".
    To unconditionally show the file identifiers, use "-l -opt list:fileid".
 -maxfilesize &lt;n>